Public Arts Commission

 2. No commercial advertising is permitted, including the inclusion of addresses, phone numbers and websites.

 3. The colors and theme of the project should be consistent with the surrounding area.

 4. The project/mural design/the art, should be relevant and appropriate to the building and City.

 6. A sketch or rendering of the work must be included.

 This application is required to be completed in full for those who wish to create a mural within the City of Jackson.
 Please allow a minimum of three months for project review: online application.

 Five members nominated by the Mayor and approved by City Council, who shall be residents of the City.
 Members shall serve for 3-year terms.
 Members shall have experience and/or an interest in the placement, creation, or designation of public art.
 The Arts Commission may appoint up to three (3) appointed ex-officio members, the City Manager or his/her designee, one City Councilmember, and one representative of Ella Sharp Museum of Art and History.
 Ex-officio members will be appointed to 3-year terms.

-Meetings are generally held quarterly at 5:30 p.m. on the 3rd Tuesday of each month when a meeting is set in the 10th Floor Conference Room of Jackson City Hall, 161 W. Michigan Ave.
+Meetings are generally held quarterly at 5:30 p.m. on the 3rd Tuesday of each month when a meeting is set.
+The meetings take place in the 10th Floor Conference Room of Jackson City Hall, 161 W. Michigan Ave.
 Jackson, MI 49201.